Securing the Electric Vehicle Charging Infrastructure: Identify

 Focusing on the core properties, the identification of cybersecurity events can therefore be done by first focusing on all events targeting confidentiality, then those targeting integrity, and finally those targeting availability.
 More specific categories have been used in threat modelling, such as the STRIDE model.

 It is necessary to first identify all potential attack vectors and attack surfaces.
-Some examples of attacks on EVs and EV chargers (and the issues fixed) are presented\footnote{Smart Charging Webinar: Andrew Tierney, Pen Test Partners, {\bf Trust and interoperability in Automotive} - \url{https://youtu.be/JP2cQX1WHko}}.
+Some examples of attacks on EVs and EV chargers (and the issues fixed) are presented~\cite{tierney2020trust}.
 Figure 3.1 illustrates attack vectors in the EV ecosystem.
-Following this, a threat modelling\footnote{SAE (2016).
-J3061: Cybersecurity Guidebook for Cyber-Physical Vehicle Systems, \url{http://standards.sae.org/j3061_201601/}} exercise needs to be undertaken for every attack to identify the various potential scenarios and threat actors, followed by an analysis of the impact of each threat.
-The key challenges facing this complex ecosystem of EVs, V2G chargers and third party operators include: \begin{itemize} \item physical limitations of devices and communication channels; \item heterogeneity, scale, and ad-hoc nature of threats; \item authentication and identity management; \item authorisation and access control; and \item implementation, updating, responsibility, and accountability\footnote{Maple, C., 2017.
-Security and privacy in the internet of things.
-Journal of Cyber Policy, 2(2), pp.155-184, \url{ https://www.tandfonline.com/doi/full/10.1080/23738871.2017.1366536}}. \end{itemize}
+Following this, a threat modelling~\cite{sae2016cybersecurity} exercise needs to be undertaken for every attack to identify the various potential scenarios and threat actors, followed by an analysis of the impact of each threat.
+The key challenges facing this complex ecosystem of EVs, V2G chargers and third party operators include: \begin{itemize} \item physical limitations of devices and communication channels; \item heterogeneity, scale, and ad-hoc nature of threats; \item authentication and identity management; \item authorisation and access control; and \item implementation, updating, responsibility, and accountability~\cite{maple2017security}. \end{itemize}